-4. REMUNERATION FRAMEWORK FOR FY20
+4. Remuneration framework for FY20

-4.1 MARKET POSITION FOR REMUNERATION

-The table below outlines the remuneration framework that applied in FY20.
+4.1 Market position for remunerationThe table below outlines the remuneration framework that applied in FY20.

-Fixed remuneration At-risk remunerat tion Element Salary, superannuation & other fixed benefits nort-Term entive (STI) Long-Term Incentive (LTI) Delivery format Cash Share rights Up to 40% of FAR (50% for MD) paid in cash after the financial year Portion of award over 40% of FAR (50% for MD) deferred and awarded as Share Rights - the first half of which vest 12 months, and the second half 24 months, after grant date, subject to ongoing service and claw-back provisions Rights will vest, subject to performance, 4 years after the grant date Performance measures Personal, business unit and corporate KPIs Return on Invested Capital (ROIC) Performance period One year Vesting subject to four-year average ROIC performance over the performance period (Starting 1 July in financial year of grant) Link to MRL strategy Serves to attract high-calibre people and motivate them to deliver on the business' immediate business and management and shareh business objectives over a 12-month period Recognises that we are a capital inter business and management and shareh wealth are created through achieving sureturns on capital deployed
+Fixed remuneration At-risk remuneration Element Salary, superannuation & other fixed benefits Short-Ter m Incentive (STI) Long-Term Incentive (LTI) Delivery Cash S hare rights format Up to 40% of FAR (50% for MD) paid in cash after the financial year Portion of award over 40% of FAR (50% for MD) deferred and awarded as Share Rights - the first half of which vest 12 months, and the second half 24 months, after grant date, subject to ongoing service and clawback provisions Rights will vest, subject to performance, 4 years after the grant date Performance measures Personal, business unit and corporate KPIs Return on Invested Capital (ROIC) Performance period One year Vesting subject to four-year average ROIC performance over the performance period (Starting 1 July in financial year of grant) Link to MRL strategy people and motivate the ness objectives over a 1 em to deliver on the business' 12-month period Recognises that we are a capital intensive business and management and shareholder wealth are created through achieving superior returns on capital deployed component are set out FY20 FY21 FY22 FY23 FY24 FAR (Salary, superannuation & fixed benefits) Paid throughout the year 1,10,1 STI Performance period (12 months) STI less than 40% of FAR (50% for MD) paid Aug 2020.
+Any portion of award over 40% of FAR (50% for MD) deferred to Aug.
+2021 and Aug.
+2022 Half of deferred portion vests Aug.
+2021, subject to ongoing service and claw-back provisions.
+Number of shares awarded based on value of award divided by VWAP up to and including to 30 June 2020 Half of deferred portion vests Aug 2022, subject to ongoing service and claw-back provisions.
+Number of shares awarded based on value of award divided by VWAP up to and including 30 June 2020 Total Performance 2 2 2020 LTI LTI rights granted July 2019.
+Number of shares awarded based on value of award divided by VWAP up to and including 1 July 2020 Aug 2023: Portion of LTI rights vest, subject to 4 year average ROIC and continuous service